About the Campaign

 If you would like to be part of this fascinating and historical restoration project by stepping forward and helping with any of these pieces, please contact us by clicking here.

-When completed, hopefully in 2018, the total restoration cost will be approximately $18 million.
+When completed, the total restoration cost will be approximately $18 million.
 Not all of this is cash donations.
 Some is longer term pledges that will help fund future work inside along with operational costs going forward.
 A good portion of the total funding is and will be in the form of in-kind/pro-bono donations from contractors and suppliers.
-Besides the contractors mentioned above, all of whom provided some in-kind/pro-bono services, others who stepped forward to help us were Bidlack Creative, Inland Press, Adams Survey, RACER Trust, Ypsilanti Township, YCUA, Willow Run Airport, Wayne County Airport Authority, Verdeterre, Adamo, MCM and Devon Corporation.
-In addition to all of these generous and historically minded contractors, we have had almost 5,000 individual and corporate donors who have contributed badly needed funds to help purchase and “Save The Bomber Plant.”
+Some of the many organizations who have stepped forward to help us are The Adamo Group, Adams Survey, Bidlack Creative Group, Devon Corporation, Inland Press, MCM Management Corp, RACER Trust, Verdeterre, Wayne County Airport Authority, Willow Run Airport, YCUA, and Ypsilanti Township.
+In addition to all of these generous and historically-minded contractors, we have had almost 5,000 individual and corporate donors who have contributed badly needed funds to help purchase and “Save The Bomber Plant.”

 Willow Run: A Proud Legacy Carried Forward into the Future… with Your Help!